Siddhant-812/GNR-602-Segmentation/README.md

 ## GNR-602 | Segment an Image using Dynamic thresholding with basic segmentation using Entropic Thresholding.
 Code files-

- 1)Colab notebook implementing entropic thresholding and analysing it in various settings with a case study using DeepGlobe-2018 dataset.
+ 1) Colab notebook implementing entropic thresholding and analysing it in various settings with a case study using DeepGlobe-2018 dataset.

  2) A streamlit app to visualise how the segmentation is done and the user can upload any image to see comparison with Global and Dynamic Segmentation.